SantaCon merrymakers hit midtown Manhattan for annual pub crawl

-The loosely organized event, which moves every year to a different neighborhood of the city, has become notorious for leading to public drunkness and rowdy behavior by some of its participants.
+The loosely organised event, which moves every year to a different neighbourhood of the city, has become notorious for leading to public drunkenness and rowdy behaviour by some of its participants.

 This year, merrymakers gathered at midmorning in Times Square, one of Manhattan's busiest crossroads, after organizers posted online the list of taverns that were officially participating this year.